On the Emergence of Testing Strategies: A Socio-technical Grounded Theory: Discussion

-Iterative and reflective learning, which seems to be a driving force of the stochastic process of testing strategy adaption has been studied extensively by \citet{schon_reflective_1983}.
+Developers learn from interacting with code of others (signatures) and discuss and reflect what they experience with each other (echoes).
+Reflective learning seems to be a driving force in the process of testing strategy adaption and has been studied extensively by \citet{schon_reflective_1983}.
 He argues that practitioners are often confronted with situations in which there is yet no \textit{problem} to be solved because the goal in a problematic situation is not always clear. \textit{Problems} he finds, are constructed by practitioners from the material of problematic situations which are puzzling, troubling and uncertain.
 Practitioners clarify problematic situations through non-technical processes so that the ends to be achieved can be framed and organized.
-Only then the possible (technical) means to \textit{solve the problem} are identifiable.
-He finds that it is the work of naming and framing through reflection that creates the conditions necessary to effectively use technical expertise~\citep[$\S\RN{1}.2.3\P\text{10-11}$ pp.40-41]{schon_reflective_1983}.
+Only then the possible (technical) means to \textit{solve the problem} are identifiable~\citep[$\S\RN{1}.2.3\P\text{10-11}$ pp.40-41]{schon_reflective_1983}.
 What we describe as a process that alternates between the generation of transient, non-documented and spontaneous \code{testingEchoes} and the creation of artefacts and thereby \code{testingSignatures}, is similar to what Sch{\"o}n calls \textit{Reflection-in-Action}.
-When intuitive, spontaneous performance yields unexpected good results, practitioners reflect-in-action.
 Reflection focuses interactively on the outcomes of action, the action itself and the intuitive knowing that was implicit in the action~\citep[$\S\RN{1}.2.4\P\text{23}$ p.56]{schon_reflective_1983}.
-We learn a similar perspective through the analysis of our dataset.
-Faced with a yet puzzling situation that warrants testing, a developer who is not yet familiar with the ins and outs of testing begins with experiments.
-They re-use existing test cases (\code{testingSignatures}) by copying, pasting and modifying~\citep[see also][]{aniche_how_2022}.
+Faced with a yet puzzling situation a developer who is not yet familiar with the ins and outs of testing begins with experiments.
+They re-use existing test cases (\code{testingSignatures}) by copying, pasting and modifying~\citep{aniche_how_2022}.
 Succeeding and yielding good results they are reflecting-in-action, considering what it was that lead to the result.
-Reflecting their intuitive knowing and the norms on which it is based can then be an impulse to create \code{testingEchoes}.
-Interviewees refer to this process when they say \interviewee{I don't think [it was through] people but it was mostly projects}{2}{00:26:17} that they learned testing.
+Reflecting their intuitive knowing and the norms on which it is based can then be an impulse to discuss with collaborators (\code{testingEchoes}).
+Interviewees refer to this process when they say that it was not people but the projects to which they contributed that taught them testing\groundedin{2}{0.15}.
 Sch{\"o}n's theory can also account for what interviewees describe as an \textit{overfitting} of ideas~\citep[$\S\RN{1}.2.4\P\text{40}$ p.60]{schon_reflective_1983}.
 Developers with \code{dogmatic-perceptions} who have \textit{over-learned} a specific technique or method become unattentive to phenomena that do not fit the categories of their knowledge.
-They lose their ability to adapt practices.
+They lose their ability to adapt, something which is considered important for testing~\citep{hardman_testing_2025}.
 Sch{\"o}n argues that reflection, especially when related to problematic situations of the past, is necessary to overcome this over-fitting.
 Practitioners do not only reflect and learn in-action, but also through post-mortem analysis and discussions.
 Conscious and unconscious reflection of past situations alters how developers interact with code, how norms and appreciations are involved in that interaction, how the interaction is situated in the larger institutional context and finally how this interaction constitutes a collaborative effort~\citep[see][$\S\RN{1}.2.4\P\text{42-45}$ pp.61-62]{schon_reflective_1983}.